Neural Q-learning for solving PDEs: Introduction

 Many of these works do not directly study the process of training the neural network.
-Gradient descent-based training of neural networks has been mathematically analyzed using the neural tangent kernel (NTK) approach (Jacot, Gabriel, and Hongler \cite{jacot2018neural}).
+Gradient descent-based training of neural networks has been mathematically analyzed using the neural tangent kernel (NTK) approach (\cite{jacot2018neural}).
 The NTK analysis characterizes the evolution of the neural network during training in the regime when the number of hidden units is large.
-For instance, \cite{jacot2018neural}, Lee et al. \cite{lee2017deep}, and Lee et al. \cite{lee2019wide} study the NTK limit for classical regression problems where a neural network is trained to predict target data given an input.
-Using an NTK approach, Wang, Yu, and Perdikaris \cite{wang2020and} gives a possible explanation as to why sometimes PINNs fail to solve certain PDEs.
+For instance, \cite{jacot2018neural}, \cite{lee2017deep}, and \cite{lee2019wide} study the NTK limit for classical regression problems where a neural network is trained to predict target data given an input.
+Using an NTK approach, \cite{wang2020and} gives a possible explanation as to why sometimes PINNs fail to solve certain PDEs.
 Their analysis highlights the difficulty in approximating highly oscillatory functions using neural networks, due to the lack of a spectral gap in the NTK.
-The NTK approach is not without criticism, particularly when applied to deeper neural networks, where it has been seen to be unable to accurately describe observed performance (see, for example, Ghorbani, Mei, Misiakiewicz, and Montanari \cite{ghorbani} or Chizat, Oyallon, and Bach \cite{ChizatOB19}).
-Alternative approaches include mean-field analysis (e.g. Mei, Misiakiewicz and Montanari \cite{pmlr-v99-mei19a}).
+The NTK approach is not without criticism, particularly when applied to deeper neural networks, where it has been seen to be unable to accurately describe observed performance (see, for example, \cite{ghorbani} or \cite{ChizatOB19}).
+Alternative approaches include mean-field analysis (e.g. \cite{pmlr-v99-mei19a}).

 In this article, we train a neural network to solve a PDE, using a different training algorithm, for which we give a rigorous proof of the convergence to a NTK limiting regime (as the width of the neural network increases).
 This NTK approach yields a particularly simple dynamic under our training algorithm, allowing us to prove convergence to the solution of the PDE (as training time increases), despite the poorly behaved spectral properties of the NTK, for those PDEs given by monotone operators.
 Our Q-PDE algorithm is substantially different to the gradient descent algorithm studied in \cite{jacot2018neural}, \cite{lee2017deep}, \cite{lee2019wide}, since a PDE operator will be directly applied to the neural network to evaluate the parameter updates.